myriamnabil/myriamnabil/README.md

 ### 🏭 Prodify

 A **Desktop Application** designed for factories to implement the **5S methodology** used in manufacturing environments to improve **organization, efficiency, and productivity**.

 ---

+### ⛪ History-of-Coptic-Popes

+A **website about the history of the Coptic Orthodox Popes** that documents the lives of the Patriarchs of the Church of Alexandria and their role in preserving the faith and confronting heresies.

+---